Sehktel/cc_c51/doc/intro.md

-# Clojure Compiler for C51
+# Introduction to Clojure Compiler for C51

 Clojure Compiler for C51 (CCC51) is an Educational Project.
 ## Target
 	AT89S4051:
 	8051-based 6-cycle microcontroller.